 The GGHA will provide notice to HCV participants of their rights under VAWA, and to HCV owners/managers of their rights and obligations under VAWA.
-Applicants will receive the "Notification of Rights and Obligations Violence Against Women Act" statement in their briefing packet.
-All HCV participants will receive the "Notification of Rights and Obligations Violence Against Women Act" statement at their annual re-examinations.
+A "Notice of Occupancy Rights under the Violence Against Women Act" will be provided at the time a person applies for housing, when an applicant is denied assistance or admission, when a person is admitted as a tenant of a housing unit, and when a tenant is threatened with eviction or termination of housing benefits.